 The purchaser can also reap the benefits by knowing that all items are vetted for authenticity and are accurately described in the large format colour illustrated catalogues.
 Great lengths go into ensuring that photographs are of the finest clarity and a true representation of each individual item.
 Should more information about a particular lot be required, then all it takes is a telephone call to receive more information from a person familiar with the subject.
 There can be no single expert on all the extensive fields of military collectables but Bosleys are most fortunate to be able to call on its army of consultants, many considered to be the leading authority in their particular specialist field.

-The sales are held in a fine Georgian country house on the Thames and attract buyers from all over the world; often overseas clients incorporate a sale date within their business trip or holiday.
-It is in these fine settings that lots can be viewed at their best, uniforms fitted onto mannequins, headdress on hat stands, each carefully handled with respect by a team of knowledgeable porters.
+The sales are held in our Staffordshire auction rooms “Ravon Court” Stafford, centrally based in the UK this allows easy access by both major roads and railways networks and attract buyers from all over the world; often overseas clients incorporate a sale date within their business trip or holiday.
+On saleday lots can be viewed at their best, uniforms fitted onto mannequins, headdress on hat stands, each carefully handled with respect by a team of knowledgeable porters.
 A bonus for their clients is the ability to actually view during the sale, this enables one to view, buy and clear in the least possible time.
 The introduction of live internet bidding has made buying at Bosleys even easier and a secure packing and postal service from our designated shippers, means you can bid and unwrap your purchase from the comfort of your home.
 Bosleys also hold regular specialist postal auctions of military cap badges, shoulder titles, collar badges, lapel badges, formation signs etc.The last 22 years have provided a number of surprises, one following a telephone call from a gentleman who had found in a chest what he described as an old red hunt jacket with sequins on the collar, in due course a rather battered parcel arrived containing an important scarlet coatee worn by an Officer of the Life Guards circa 1820, the hammer was to fall at £5,600 !
 It has also shown the dark side of collecting, the partners told me that often after a death a family are confronted by a mass of badges, helmets, uniforms, swords etc, their values unknown and often thought worthless, they are disposed off at a fraction of their true value in a local auction or to so called friends.
 It was after one such case that Bosleys introduced a service where by details could be lodged with solicitors and family on what to do after a collector's demise to provide the best return for the family.
 This service resulted in the saleroom acquiring a mass of cloth insignia from an elderly widow who was approached by a local friend and collector of the deceased and offered £200 for the collection; he should be ashamed as the final price achieved by careful lotting in Bosleys postal auctions was in the region of £10,000.

 What of the next few years?
 Who can tell, it is the Partners aim to continue giving the best possible service to their clients, be they vendors or buyers and to continue to uncover previously forgotten military splendours.